 - Yogurt + cottage cheese: YES, dairy!
 I am recommending eating this within the first 24 hours of the power outage, but yogurt and cottage cheese will be TOTALLY FINE if they're still cold.
 Add some fruit, a drizzle of honey, and enjoy.

-- Cereal with milk: Again with the dairy!
-Shelf stable milk in those tetra pack containers is perfect for a family to enjoy a bowl of cereal each.
+- Cereal with milk: Shelf stable milk in those tetra pack containers is perfect for a family to enjoy a bowl of cereal each.
+If you have any leftover, you can store it in a cooler between two zip lock bags filled with ice, and it should last until the next day.

 - Overnight oats: Soak instant oats in water with 1-2 tablespoons of chia seeds, then add a little shelf-stable creamer when it's time to eat (to add a little creaminess), brown sugar, cinnamon, and dried cranberries or freeze-dried strawberries.